kawamataryo/chikamichi/README.md

 | `/h`     | Search only histories |
 | `/b`     | Search only bookmarks |
 | `/t`     | Search only tabs      |

+### Favorite
+Items with a star to the right of the search item are registered as favorites.
+Items registered as favorites will be displayed in the initial view.
+However, if a search prefix has been set, the search prefix will take precedence.

 ## 👨‍💻 Contributing
 Contributions are welcome 🎉 We accept contributions via Pull Requests.